 Read what fellow students, who have taken the Academic Success Seminar, have to say about how this course has helped them.

 Seek out academic advising now!
 Do not procrastinate.
-You can come to Milledoler Hall room 103 or the First Year Advising Office on Busch Campus to discuss your registration and/or educational goals before the semester begins.
+You can come to any Advising Center to discuss your registration and/or educational goals before the semester begins.

 Our Advising Centers are open during the Winter and Summer breaks offering limited appointment availability.
 We are here to help you so we invite you to use us.
 Come prepared to participate in each seminar!
 This is your education!